iiishop/bt-fy/README.md

 ​
 ## Reflections

-In this project, we designed and built a networked physical system that transforms human presence into a tangible, observable signal.​

-The Butterfly Effect system enables users to perceive the presence of others across distance in a subtle and intuitive way.​

-Unlike conventional digital communication, our approach emphasizes physical feedback and emotional awareness, creating a more meaningful connection between people.​
+In this project, a networked physical system was designed and built to transform human presence into a tangible and observable signal.
+The Butterfly Effect system enables users to perceive the presence of others across distance in a subtle and intuitive way.
+Unlike conventional digital communication, this approach emphasizes physical feedback and emotional awareness, creating a more meaningful connection between people.

-While the current prototype has limitations, it demonstrates the potential of using IoT systems to support new forms of remote, embodied interaction.​

-Small actions can create meaningful connections, even across distance.​
+While the prototype demonstrates the potential of IoT systems for remote, embodied interaction, several limitations remain.
+The use of a power bank, although improving reliability, introduced additional size and weight that interfered with the butterfly’s rotational movement, reducing the effectiveness of the physical interaction.
+Furthermore, instability caused by manual wiring highlights the limitations of ad-hoc prototyping in compact embedded systems.

+These challenges reveal a trade-off between electrical reliability and mechanical performance, indicating the need for more integrated and robust design solutions in future iterations.
+Overall, the project shows that small physical actions can be translated into meaningful connections across distance.​

 ### Team Contributions
 ### References